Showing posts sorted by date for query succubus. Sort by relevance Show all posts

 From Hyperborea

 Miriam is the name I have given to the Witch-Queen of Yithorium from the Hyperborea RPG.
-Though she is seriously viewed through the lens of Greyhawk.
+Though I view her through the lens of Greyhawk.
 She is rather great, and I love using her.
 I have also decided that her loyal Cowan is a mighty warrior (10th level) named Zavoda

 Miriam, Witch-Queen of Yithorium